The Aare Gorge | Aareschlucht | Gorges de l'Aar

+You may log right after sending in you answers.
 You don’t need to wait for the owner’s confirmation.
 He will get back to you in case you answer is wrong or not complete.

 Note: These requirement are easy enough to comply with, so don't act minimalistic!
 The owner of this cache can delete (without prior notice) any logs which do not appear appropriate or with wrong/insufficient pictures or logs without acompanying mail with the correct answers.

 Enjoy the gorge!
 It is worth your visit.

 Mache Bilder und lade drei oder mehr hoch (gemäß Richtlinien vom Januar 2011 optional):

 – eines mit dir/euch oder mindestens dem GPS-Gerät

 – eines mit euerem Lieblingsplatz in der Schlucht